Get-Tony/ansible_runner_kit/README.md

 ## Security

-If you discover a security vulnerability within this project, please submit a report to [Issues](https://github.com/Get-Tony/ansible_runner_kit/issues/new/choose).
+If you discover a security vulnerability within this project, please [Submit an Issue](https://github.com/Get-Tony/ansible_runner_kit/issues/new/choose).
 All security vulnerabilities will be addressed as soon as possible.

 ## Contributing